 Decision: SC quashed the remission orders granted by the Gujarat government, holding them to be illegal and issued under jurisdictional overreach.
 The Court declared that Maharashtra, not Gujarat, had the jurisdiction to decide on remission applications for these convicts, and the directive in the Radheshyam Shah case was obtained through fraud.
 The Court ordered the released convicts to report back to prison within two weeks.
 Justice Nagarathna authored the judgement, which was unanimous.

-#CASE (Bonus): Challenge to SEBI's investigation of the Adani Group and request for a Special Investigation Team (SIT)
+#CASE (Bonus): Challenge to SEBI's investigation of Adani Group & request for SIT

 Brief Facts: